gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

     If set to "fixed", this option allows writes to a file only if the number of active bricks in that replica set (to which the file belongs) is greater than or equal to the count specified in the 'quorum-count' option.
-    If set to "auto", this option allows writes to the file only if number of bricks that are up >= ceil (of the total number of bricks that constitute that replica/2).
+    If set to "auto", this option allows write to the file only if number of bricks that are up >= ceil (of the total number of bricks that constitute that replica/2).
     If the number of replicas is even, then there is a further check:
-    If the number of up bricks is exactly equal to n/2, then the first brick must be one of the bricks that is up.
+    If the number of up bricks is exactly equal to n/2, then the first brick must be one of the bricks that are up.
 If it is more than n/2 then it is not necessary that the first brick is one of the up bricks.

 >Option: cluster.quorum-count